apache/druid/docs/api-reference/supervisor-api.md

 `GET /druid/indexer/v1/supervisor/{supervisorId}/history`

-Retrieve an audit history of specs for the supervisor with the provided ID.
+Retrieve an audit history of specs for the Supervisor with the provided ID.

 #### Responses